djangocon/2025.djangocon.us/src/_content/posts/keynote-carson.md

 ## When did you start speaking at conferences, and what has your experience been like so far?

-> I have been speaking at conferences in 2016, when I gave a talk on ``` intercooler.js ```, the predecessor to HTMX.
+> I have been speaking at conferences since 2016, when I gave a talk on ``` intercooler.js ```, the predecessor to HTMX.
 It was to an almost empty room.
 It's gotten better since then.

 ## What do you like to do outside of your typical workday?